Identifying A Course Equivalent

 Joint Services Transcript (JST)

-Associate or baccalaureate level academic credit from the JST will be awarded based on American Council on Education (ACE) recommendations and on the nature, level, and content as compared to a course in UW–Madison’s undergraduate curriculum.
+Academic credit from the JST will be awarded based on American Council on Education (ACE) recommendations and on the nature, level, and content as compared to a course in UW–Madison’s undergraduate curriculum.
 To have your credits reviewed, please request an official copy of your Joint Services Transcript be sent to UW–Madison.

 Community College of the Air Force (CCAF)

-Associate or baccalaureate level academic credit from the CCAF transcript will be awarded based on the nature, level, and content as compared to a course in UW–Madison’s undergraduate curriculum.
+Academic credit from the CCAF transcript will be awarded based on the nature, level, and content as compared to a course in UW–Madison’s undergraduate curriculum.

 Defense Language Institute Foreign Language Center (DLIFLC)